FrankDMartinez/CIS194spring2013/README.md

 38. `filter` takes a predicate and a list and returns the list of elements which satisfy the predicate.
 39. Use `(.)` and `($)` to reduce the need for parentheses but be sure to not over-do it or You'll reduce readability.
 40. Use `let` bindings to make the code even more readable.
+41. A recommended practice when writing a function is for the arguments to be ordered from "least to greatest variation" so arguments which will often be the same appear listed first and arguments which will often be different come last.
+42. Another recommended practice when writing a function is, instead of thinking about what You want to do with each element, think about making incremental transformations to the entire input, using the existing recursion patterns You know, such as maps, filters, and/or folds; make a "pipeline" of function calls, especially if when doing so increases readability of the code.
+43. Use "point-free" style when, and only when doing so increases readability of the code.
+44. Use `const` when You have another function which takes a function argument You want to just "swallow" and do nothing with.
+45. When using folds, prefer `foldl'` from `Data.List` over `foldl` from `Prelude`; it's more efficient.